 Are you replacing your dog?
 If your goal is to find a replacement for your dog who passed away, you will fail.
 You need to be ready to welcome a new and different friend into your life.
-You have to be able to love your new dog for it’s own quirks, as opposed to being frustrated because they aren’t the same quirks you used to love in your old dog.
+You have to be able to love your new dog for its quirks, as opposed to being frustrated because they aren’t the same characteristics you used to love in your old dog.

 Are You Ready For a New Dog After the Loss of a Pet?